mpolden/jarvis2/README.md

 [Ansible](http://www.ansible.com) is used for provisioning the Vagrant box and must be installed on your host machine.

-Run `vagrant up dev` in the repository root to provision a development environment.
+Run `vagrant up` in the repository root to provision a development environment.

 License
 -------